Trekking to exceptionally beautiful place during an exceptionally wonderful Festival

 We begin our return journey from Lo Manthang, taking the upper highland route.
 This highland route offers dramatic views of Lo Manthang and the Charang Valley, with snow clad peaks in the background.
 Just past the settlement of Lo Gekar, we reach the oldest monastery in Mustang, the Ghar Gompa. .

 We continue our journey on the highland route, crossing alpine meadows before dropping down a steep eroded gully to Dhakmar for lunch.
 After lunch, we walk through the pretty valley, climb to a ridge and descend from there back to Ghami. .

 Now we must retrace our route back to Jomsom, where we end our trek.
 In the evening, we celebrate with the Sherpas and porters, whom we have come to know so well over the last 2 weeks. .

 Exit Restricted Area.
 It's a long and sad final day, passing back through Kagbeni to Jomsom where we end our trek.
 It's now time for us to take a nice hot shower.
 In the evening, we celebrate with the Sherpas and porters, whom we have come to know so well over the last 2 weeks..

-We take a spectacular early morning flight along the Kali Gandaki gorge to Pokhara and catch a connecting flight back to Kathmandu. .
+We take a spectacular early morning flight along the Kali Gandaki gorge to Pokhara.
+From Pokhara we take a connecting flight to Kathmandu. .